 - Financial institutions that want to be eligible to hold IOLTA deposits must offer IOLTA accounts that meet the interest rate comparability requirements of Rule 1.15(f).
 These requirements and the procedure for certifying compliance with them are detailed below.

-Rule of Professional Conduct 1.15 states that attorneys and law firms can only hold IOLTA accounts at financial institutions that meet the following criteria:
+Rule of Professional Conduct 1.15 states that attorneys and law firms may hold IOLTA accounts only at financial institutions that meet the following criteria:

 - Comparable rates are paid on IOLTA and non-IOLTA accounts with similar balances and requirements (see Rule 1.15(f)(2-4))

 - The financial institution can assess only allowable reasonable fees on IOLTA accounts.
 (See Rule 1.15(f)(5) and (i)(2))

 - The financial institution cannot engage in “negative netting.”
 No fees charged in excess of the earnings accrued on an individual account may be deducted from the earnings accrued on other IOLTA accounts.
 (See Rule 1.15(f)(5))